sangeunaan/SpreadSheet/SpreadSheet/README.md

 Copyright:  CS 3500 and [Sangeun An] - This work may not be copied for use in Academic Coursework.
 ```

-# Comments to Formula:
+# Comments to Spreadsheet:

-The goal of this project is refactoring the formula evaluator from Assignment 1.
+The goal of this project is Refactoring the Spreadsheet from AS4, which implement the cell that contains the name and the contents.
-This class library provide the programs to handle various exceptions about the inappropriate expressions, which is well known as the syntax error.
-The newly added function in this project is to determine and assign the value of a variable using delegates.
+The program also sets and gets the value and the contents by calculating the contents of each cells and their dependencies.
+What is new for AS5 is the new class and methods to save the spreadsheet file as XML
+and check whether the file has changed or not.

 # Assignment Specific Topics:

-It was confusing to load the Evaluator function from FormulaEvaluator library to this project, due to the parameters.
-Calling the function from the reference library instead of modifying the method was the challenging work.
+Saving the file as XML was the most complicating task for this assignment.
+The usage of the methods for System.XML was helpful to make the new classes to save the file.
+And I am still figuring out the way without adding new class to read the file for getting changed version of file.

 # Consulted Peers: